OVERVIEW

 Luxury Autos

-The limit is higher for SUVs with loaded vehicle weights over 6,000 pounds but no more than 14,000 pounds.
-For such vehicles put into use in 2018, 100% of the cost can be expensed using bonus depreciation, assuming 100% business use.
+- For SUVs with loaded vehicle weights over 6,000 pounds, but no more than 14,000 pounds, 60% of the cost can be expensed using bonus depreciation in 2024.

 Keep good records

-The IRS is very fussy about writing off the cost of vehicles, so if you plan to take a vehicle deduction it's essential to keep a detailed log of your business miles and other expenses if you want to write them off, too.
-We suggest that you pick up a vehicle expense log at an office supply or stationary store and keep it in your car.
+The IRS is very fussy about writing off the cost of vehicles, so if you plan to take a vehicle deduction, keep a detailed log of your business miles and other expenses if you want to write them off, too.

 Standard mileage rate versus actual expenses